Hall Render

 Hall Render is an American health care-focused law firm.
 The firm concentrates on health law and other areas in the health care industry, serving health systems, hospitals, physician organizations, post-acute and ancillary providers, ambulatory surgery centers, provider-sponsored health plans, and other health care industry partners.

 Hall Render was founded in 1967 in Indianapolis and most recently opened its 10th office in Annapolis, Maryland.

 History

 William S. Hall and John C. Render started Hall Render in 1967 as general counsel to the Indiana Hospital Association.
 The firm has continued to focus on health care law, becoming Hall, Render, Killian, Heath & Lyman in 1984 and gradually expanding to 9 offices across the United States.

 Hall Render now has 150 attorneys serving health care industry clients.

-Services

-Hall Render attorneys provide services in the health care industry in the following areas: